And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 There was never a deal.

-Sherrod Brown, a Democrat from Ohio, admitted he slipped up this morning, but he admitted that there wasn't a deal.
+Sherrod Brown, a Democrat from Ohio, admitted, he slipped up this morning, but he admitted that there wasn't a deal.

-Here, grab some bite number 30.
+Here, grab somebody number 30.

 Sherrod Brown, a Democrat senator from Ohio, slips here and admits that there wasn't any kind of a deal.